Stone born from Stardust

-This Central/Eastern European stone has origins not from Earth, but from space.
+Before we dive into moldavite properties and uses, it’s important to cover its history!
+This Central/Eastern European stone originates not from Earth, but from space.
 Moldavite came from a meteor that struck the Earth ages ago and left behind this green tektite.
-This is a theory that seems to have been understood for a long time.
-In 1915, the Geological Society of America described in details the likely conditions and results of the meteor hitting the Earth.
-Even as early as 1899 it was hypothesized that moldavite was not a naturally occurring stone on Earth.
+This is a theory that seems to have been understood for a long time, and even as early as 1899, it was hypothesized that moldavite was not a naturally occurring stone on Earth.
+In 1915, the Geological Society of America described in detail the likely conditions and results of the meteor hitting the Earth.
 The stone has likely enjoyed popularity for a long time, but exactly how long isn’t known as evidence is lacking.
 Some reports about medieval use can be contradictory.
-The ancients likely used them for tools or amulets and it’s possible that some well-off people during the medieval period used them for pendants too.
-Unfortunately, evidence simply doesn’t exist or has not been found.
+The ancients likely used them for tools or amulets, and it’s possible that some well-off people during the medieval period used them for pendants too.
+Unfortunately, the evidence simply doesn’t exist or has not been found.

-Therefore moldavite wouldn’t be described scientifically in writing until the 18th century.
-In the 1960s, a tiara with a moldavite stone (as well as diamond and black pearls) was given to Queen Elizabeth II, the tenth anniversary of her coronation.
-Today, research is mostly trying to understand its crystallography better and the true nature of its origins.
+Therefore, moldavite wouldn’t be described scientifically in writing until the 18th century.
+In the 1960s, a tiara with an authentic moldavite stone (as well as diamond and black pearls) was given to Queen Elizabeth II for the tenth anniversary of her coronation.
+Today, research is mostly trying to better understand its crystallography and the true nature of its origins.
 While the extraterrestrial theory remains the most popular, there are still some mysteries.
-For example, it is believed that the craters and fields of moldavite were caused by a single impact event, but how has eluded researches for years.
-One hypothesis holds a binary asteroid responsible.
-Binary asteroids are essentially two asteroids that orbit a central point or a larger body.
-For example, some asteroids are so large (dozens, if not hundreds of miles in diameter) that they have moons a fraction of their size.
-Others are similarly sized that they sort of orbit a point between themselves and tend to be smaller.
-Regardless of how it arrived, it has and will continue to enjoy immense popularity due to its beauty and extraterrestrial origins.
+For example, it is believed that the craters and fields of moldavite were caused by a single impact event, but exactly how has eluded researchers for years.

 Crystal System: Amorphous